 UK Student Visa Working Hours Explained

 Students on degree-level courses at sponsors with track record can work up to 20 hours per week during term time and full-time during official vacations.
 Students on courses below degree level are limited to 10 hours per week during term time.
-A 'week' runs from Monday to Sunday.
+A "week" runs Monday to Sunday.
+Your eVisa or BRP states your specific working condition.

-Your UK student visa working hours are printed on your eVisa or, if you still have one, your Biometric Residence Permit (BRP).
+Your UK Student visa working hours are recorded on your eVisa or, if you still have one, your Biometric Residence Permit (BRP).
 The limit depends on the level of your course and your sponsor's status.
 Most students at universities studying degree-level programmes can work 20 hours per week during term time.

 Working Hours by Course Level